Louis-Takow/Mobile-Automation--MAESTRO/README.md

 ### 2. **Efficient Element Locators**

-We use a combination of text selectors, regex selectors, and relative positioning to target UI elements accurately.
+Implemented a combination of text selectors, regex selectors, and relative positioning to target UI elements accurately.
 This helps avoid brittle locators that break easily with minor changes in the UI.

 ### 3. **Modular Test Cases**